 I have a small kitchen garden at home.
 In fact, I have utilized all the windows and also the minuscule balcony to give a needed touch of green to our home.
 The homegrown veggies though are of rare occurrence, are real treats.
 I need to wait for months to see a bunch of bottle gourd leaves or pumpkin greens or a few bitter gourd or tomatoes growing in my mini-gardens.
 Yet, when they come, they bring happiness and obviously a dish or two.

-When I saw 2 bunches of bottle gourd leaves growing, I knew what is to be made on a lethargic Sunday.
+When I saw 2 bunches of bottle gourd leaves growing, I knew what was to be made on a lethargic Sunday.
 It was last week, I decided to cook a normal meal for dinner.
 For Lunch, I took Maa and Pasta to a nearby cafe.
-Mehebub went to my in-laws as we couldn't go for eid this year.
+Mehebub went to my in-laws as we couldn't go for Eid this year.
 Baba decided to be at home with our doggos.
 My parents were at my place while I was recovering from Covid.

 However, coming back to the bottle gourd leaves, I made the easiest of the lot; Posto diye Laushak Bhate.
 This is an extremely simple recipe and we love to pair it with Bhaja Moong er Daal aka Sona Muger Dal.
 I made some Gota Roshun diye Mangshor Jhol (Bengali Mutton Curry with Garlic Pod) as well.